Search

 This old Southern dish takes the lowly black-eyed pea then mixes and mingles it with fluffy rice.
 Made using the “holy trinity” of Southern cooking – sweet onion, celery and bell pepper – Hoppin’ John is loaded with flavor making for the perfect bowl of comfort!

 Being raised in Texas we held to the belief that for a bit of luck in the upcoming year one should eat black-eyed peas on New Year’s Day or at least the first week of the New Year.
-Though my Dad was never a big fan of this particular legume, feeling it was better left as feed for the livestock we made certain he had a bite or two just in case!
+My Dad was never a big fan of this particular legume, feeling it was better left as feed for the livestock.
+But we made certain he had a bite or two for good measure!

 Hearty enough for a main dish or wonderful as a side, there’s no need to wait for New Year’s to make this soul-satisfying Southern classic – Hoppin’ John is wonderful any day of the year!